MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 | macOS X Mojave 10.14 | *macOS-10.14* |  `macOS-latest` OR `macOS-10.14` | [Link](https://github.com/microsoft/azure-pipelines-image-generation/blob/master/images/macos/macos-10.14-Readme.md)
 | macOS X High Sierra 10.13 | *macOS-10.13* |   `macOS-10.13` | [Link](https://github.com/microsoft/azure-pipelines-image-generation/blob/master/images/macos/macos-10.13-Readme.md)

-You can see the installed software for each hosted agent by choosing the **Included Software** link in the [Use a Microsoft-hosted agent](#use-a-microsoft-hosted-agent) table.
-More information about the versions of software included on the images can be found at [Guidelines for what's installed](https://github.com/actions/virtual-environments#guidelines-for-whats-installed).
+You can see the installed software for each hosted agent by choosing the **Included Software** link in the table.

 Pipelines will default to the Microsoft-hosted agent pool.
 You simply need to specify which virtual machine image you want to use.